zhangjinde/sendfiled/doc/mainpage.md

 #### More Regular Usage Patterns

+(*Usage patterns are not of much concern for solid-state drives*.)

-For example, consider a server sending a file to a client over a network.
-It would make sense for the server to fill the client socket's send buffer with as much file data as it will hold before moving on to the next client's transfer.
-Assuming that the socket's send buffer is larger than the file's optimal I/O block size (a very realistic assumption), multiple reads (of contiguous blocks) would be required.
+Consider a server sending files to one or more clients over a network.
+It would make sense for the server to fill the client socket's send buffer with as much file content as it can hold before moving on to the next client's transfer.
+Assuming that the socket's send buffer is larger than the file's optimal I/O block size (a very realistic assumption), multiple reads would be required.

-If this is the only thread using the disk, these reads would be issued to the disk controller sequentially, which is ideal.
-However, the more other threads are trying to do the same, the more likely these reads are to be interleaved with other, unrelated requests, possibly for data on the other side of the disk, in spite of the OS' and/or disk's best attempts.
-If the reading thread were to be suspended by the CPU scheduler, for example, the OS would have no choice but to send another thread's requests to the disk.
+If this were the only thread using the disk, the reads would be issued sequentially, which is very efficient.
+However, the more threads performing file I/O there are, the more likely the reads are to be interleaved with unrelated file I/O operations, leading to less regular and thus less efficient usage patterns.

 #### Decoupling Application and I/O Thread Counts